 Let’s check out what this actually looks like…

-One of the core features of Sysdig Monitor is groups.
-You’re now able to group and explore your containers based on their physical hierarchy (for example, physical cluster > minion machine > pod > container) or based on their logical microservice hierarchy (for example, namespace > replication controller > pod > container -- as you can see in this example).
+One of the core features of Sysdig Monitor is grouping.
+You’re able to group and explore your containers based on their physical hierarchy (for example, AWS region > Host > pod > container) or based on their logical microservice hierarchy (for example, namespace > replicaset > pod > container).

 If you’re interested in the utilization of your underlying physical resource – eg. identifying noisy neighbors – then the physical hierarchy is great.
 But if you’re looking to explore the performance of your applications and microservices, then the logical hierarchy is often the best place to start.

 Keep in mind that the pods implementing this service are scattered across multiple machines, but we can still total request counts, response times, and URLs statistics aggregated together for this service.
 And don’t forget: this doesn’t require any configuration or instrumentation of wordpress, apache, or the underlying containers.
 Similarly, if this were RabbitMQ, MySQL, Redis, Consul, Nginx or 50+ other components, we’ll perform in the same way (though the metrics would be different per application of course).

 And from this view (or any other for that matter), you can easily create alerts for metrics aggregated across a Kubernetes service, as opposed to a container or node.
-But you can still dig down into any individual container for deep inspection – down to the process level - whenever I want, including back in time!
+But you can still dig down into any individual container for deep inspection – down to the process level.

 Visualizing Your Kubernetes Services

-Hopefuly it’s self-evident how much more natural and intuitive the second (services-oriented) view is.
+Hopefuly it’s self-evident how much more natural and intuitive the second (services-oriented) view is for monitoring Kubernetes applications.
 The structure of the application and the various dependencies are immediately clear.
 The interactions between various microservices become obvious, despite the fact that these microservices are intermingled across our machine cluster!